thomasmcquillan/Milestone-One-Project/README.md

         modern artist websites and a playful space of greater character.

 ## Further Testing
-* The site was tested on all major browsers including Google Chrome, Mozilla Firefox, Internet Explorer, Microsoft Edge and Safari.
+* The site was tested on various browsers including Google Chrome, Mozilla Firefox and Safari.
 * The site was viewed on a number of devices, each with varied display sizes, resolutions and viewport-widths.
 These included devices as small as the original iPhoneSE, the larger iPhoneXR, an iPadPro, MacBook Pro 13" & 16" - right up to a 27" 4k monitor.
 * Extensive testing was carried out to check that all navigation links to site pages, external sites and downloadable content were functioning correctly.
 * Close scrutiny was paid to each page to ensure that no spelling errors or other inconsistencies were present.